Yoruba Language Grammar, Cultural Studies , Linguistics Morphology And Syntax

 Appointment on Visitation important

-Contraction of Content Question Items in Yoruba Language
+Contraction of Content Question Items in the Yoruba Language

 ELESHIN-AJIKOBI ALIMOT is a Lecturer I at the Department of Linguistics, African Languages and Communication Arts